saiful-aj18/Tasbhi-Count/README.md

 * Managing component state with the `useState` hook.
 * Implementing conditional rendering for UI feedback.
 * Using Tailwind CSS classes to build a responsive, aesthetic interface without writing custom CSS files.

-**Author:** Saiful Islam 🚀

-*Exploring the power of React and modern web ecosystems.*

----

-**Would you like me to help you add a "Save History" feature using `localStorage` so your count doesn't disappear when you refresh?**